 Skip to content

-Meetings that inspire: Savis and Dominik on designing interactive meetings
+Meetings that inspire: Savis and Dominik on designing interactive team meetings

 Savis and Dominik during an interactive brainstorming session

-Savis and Dominik talking about interactive meetings
+Savis and Dominik talking about interactive team meeting design

-Integrating and activating employees in meetings is crucial to encourage diverse perspectives, creative ideas and valuable feedback.
+Integrating and activating employees in team meetings is crucial to encourage diverse perspectives, creative ideas and valuable feedback.
 Find out in an interview with Senior Project Manager Savis Konrad, Team P2P and e-Invoicing and Dominik Halamoda, Product Owner in the UX, Supplier Quality Management & Supplier Management Solutions team at SupplyOn, how meetings can be turned into interactive and inclusive platforms for idea generation and feedback by using different methods.

-How do you ensure that employees are actively and inclusively involved in meetings in order to promote diverse perspectives and ideas?
+How do you ensure that employees are actively and inclusively involved in team meetings in order to promote diverse perspectives and ideas?

 Savis: In my experience, precise formulation of expectations and targeted moderation are crucial.
 By clearly setting expectations at the beginning of the meeting, I can create an appropriate framework, promote interaction and inclusion and express appreciation.